Kuwait Tower [OKKK_TWR]

 Pilot - "9K-SAA with you Apron 3 with information A on board, aircraft type C172 request clearance to leave the zone to the South"

-TWR Controller: "9K-SAA, good afternoon, cleared to leave the zone to the south via Ahmadi not above altitude 2000ft VFR, squawk 1011"
+Tower Controller: "9K-SAA, good afternoon, cleared to leave the zone to the south via Ahmadi not above altitude 1500 ft VFR, squawk 1011"

-Pilot - "9K-SAA, cleared to leave the zone to the south via Ahmadi, not above altitude 2000ft VFr, squawk 1011.
+Pilot - "9K-SAA, cleared to leave the zone to the south via Ahmadi, not above altitude 1500 ft VFR, squawk 1011.

 Pilot - "9K-SAA, wilco."

-Once the pilot has taken off, and reports airbone, instruct them to leave the control routing westbound with a reporting instruction, as seen as in the example below:
+Once the pilot has taken off, and reports airborne, instruct them to leave the control routing westbound with a reporting instruction, as seen as in the example below:

 Pilot - "9K-SAA, wilco."